Why subscribe?

 Force of Infection is a newsletter about what’s going around—outbreaks, epidemics, and pandemics.

-From October through the end of April I send out a “weather report” of respiratory and stomach bug activity in the U.S., as well as food recalls.
+• From August through the end of flu season I send out a weekly “weather report” of respiratory and stomach bug activity in the U.S., as well as food recalls.
 I gave early warning of the tripledemic (September!) and alerted readers to a surge in norovirus before it was in the news.

 Why upgrade?
-My national newsletters are free.
-Beginning in October 2023, regional newsletters will be available to paid subscribers.
 If you enjoy my writing and want more news you can use about what’s going around in your region, please consider becoming a paid subscriber.
 By upgrading you’ll also be helping keep Force of Infection sustainable so I can help inform readers about “what’s going around.”

 Who am I?